Aisne (river)

 The river rises in the forest of Argonne, at Rembercourt-Sommaisne, near Sainte-Menehould.
 It flows north and then west before joining the Oise near Compiègne.
 The Aisne is 356 km long.
 Its main tributaries are the Vesle, the Aire and the Suippe.
-The Battle of the Axona was fought near there between the Romans and the Belgae in 57 BC.
+The Battle of the Axona was fought between the Romans and the Belgae near the Aisne in 57 BC.
 Three Battles of the Aisne were fought in the Aisne valley during the First World War.

 Places along the river

 Departments and towns along the river include: